booker1337/booker_mvp/README.md

 For the `DB_URI` and `DB_TEST_URI`, make sure they are seperate databases, signified by the end of the connection string `/dev` or `/test`.

 #### JWT_SECRET
-Make sure to generate 64 random bytes for the `JWT_SECRET`, or just run the server you can copy and paste the suggested `JWT_SECRET` into here.
+Make sure to generate 64 random bytes for the `JWT_SECRET`.

+Alternatively, you can run the server to generate one, and can copy and paste it into the .env file.
+Otherwise,
+- Open a node shell via running `node` in the commandline
+- Import the `crypto` library `const crypto = require('crypto')`
+- Generate 64 random bytes in hexadecimal format `crypto.randomBytes(64).toString('hex')`
+- Copy the generated string into your .env file.

 #### LOGGER_LEVEL
 All these options are case insensitive.

-By default, the logger will always display `info` and `error` logs.
+If left empty, all logs will show up.

 Setting this option to `silly` will show all logs, like requests and initial config

 Setting it to `info` will make it only display vital information, like the initialization of the server, connection to the database

-setting it to `error` will only display errors.
-This is reccomended to be set inside a testing environment.
+Setting it to `error`, or any other string, will cause only errors to display.

-⚠ Any other Non-empty strings will cause no logs to be displayed ⚠

 ## Initializing your Heroku app